gfmota/smart-bookcase/README.md

 # SmartBookcase
 Manager for book reading using terminal
-Made to practice python and object orientaded learned in MAC0216 - Técnicas de Programação I at USP
+Made to practice python, object orientaded and pytest learned in MAC0216 - Técnicas de Programação I at USP
 ## What can it do?
 * Manage books information
 * * Title